Your Derby parts catalogue has 40,000 variants and Shopify's theme wants a t-shirt size dropdown

 Exactly what you get

 You get a store that sells your real catalogue: a configurator that handles material, finish, tolerance and length, B2B pricing each trade customer sees on login, and lead times that reflect actual stock and machining capacity.
 The sales office stops re-quoting standard parts by email because the buyer can finally self-serve.
-Connect it to your ERP and inventory management system so stock and pricing stay true, and use business intelligence dashboards to see which lines and customers actually drive margin.
+Connect it to your ERP and inventory management system so stock and pricing stay true, and use business intelligence (BI) dashboards to see which lines and customers actually drive margin.

 How to choose a developer in Derby